Dual Diagnosis Treatment Plano, IL

 • Accepts cash

-• Recovery management, domestic violence services and mental health services
+• Domestic violence services, case management and mental health services

 Family Counseling Service Of Aurora - 10.2 miles from Plano, IL

-Family Counseling Service Of Aurora is a dual-diagnosis treatment center in Oswego, IL that provides treatment for drug and alcohol addiction and mental health disorders that include obsessive compulsive disorder as well as schizoid personality disorder.
+Family Counseling Service Of Aurora is a dual-diagnosis treatment center in Oswego, IL that provides treatment for substance abuse and mental health disorders that include obsessive compulsive disorder as well as paranoid personality disorder.

 Address: 84 Templeton Drive, Oswego, IL 60543 in Kendall County